observablehq/plot/docs/features/scales.md

 # Scales

-**Scales** convert an abstract value such as time or temperature to a visual value such as *x*- or *y*-position or color.
-For example, say we have a tabular dataset (`gistemp`) containing monthly observations of [global average surface temperature](https://data.giss.nasa.gov/gistemp/) from 1880 to 2016.
+**Scales** convert an abstract value such as time or temperature to a visual value such as *x*→ or *y*↑ position or color.
+For example, say we have a dataset (`gistemp`) containing monthly observations of [global average surface temperature](https://data.giss.nasa.gov/gistemp/) from 1880 to 2016.
 The first few rows are:

 | Date       | Anomaly |
 |------------|--------:|